Skip to main content

 The Public Provident Fund (PPF) is a government-backed savings scheme that allows individuals to deposit money and earn interest over time.
 It offers fixed returns and tax-free growth, making it an ideal long-term investment.

-A Public Provident Fund (PPF) account can be opened by an adult for themselves or on behalf of a minor.
+A Public Provident Fund (PPF) account may be opened by an individual for personal use or on behalf of a minor.
 The account comes with a fixed term of 15 years, which also serves as the lock-in period.
 You can contribute between Rs.
 500 and Rs.
 1.5 lakh each financial year.
 These contributions can be made either in one lump sum or in multiple instalments throughout the year, with no restriction on the number of deposits.
-To keep the account active, you must make contributions every financial year, and these deposits are eligible for tax exemptions under Section 80C.
+To maintain the account's active status, annual contributions are required, which also qualify for tax deductions under Section 80C of the Income Tax Act.

 The account requires a minimum annual deposit of Rs.
 500. Failing to meet this requirement will result in the account becoming inactive.
 Reactivation will require a penalty of Rs.
 50 in addition to the minimum deposit of Rs.
-500. The interest rate for PPF accounts is currently 7.1% per annum (as of Q2 FY2024-25), compounded annually.
+500. The interest rate for PPF accounts is currently 7.1% per annum, compounded annually.
 You can also avail of a loan against the balance in the account, and partial withdrawals are permitted under specific conditions.
 Once the 15-year term ends, you can either extend the account with or without making further contributions or close it entirely.

 Key Features of PPF

-- Tenure: The PPF has a lock-in period of 15 years, which can be extended in blocks of 5 years.
+• Tenure: The Public Provident Fund (PPF) has a mandatory lock-in period of 15 years, which may be extended in increments of 5 years upon maturity.

-- Interest Rate: Currently 7.1% per annum, subject to revision.
+• Interest Rate: Currently 7.1% per annum, reviewed quarterly by the government.

-- Tax Benefits: Contributions are tax-deductible under Section 80C, and the interest earned is tax-free.
+• Tax Benefits: Contributions qualify for tax deductions under Section 80C, and the interest accrued is exempt from income tax.

-- Nomination Facility: Account holders can nominate beneficiaries.
+• Nomination Facility: Account holders can nominate beneficiaries, including for minor accounts.

 Eligibility Criteria

-- Minors can have a PPF account under parental supervision.
+• Minors can have a PPF account under parental or guardian supervision.

 How to Open a PPF Account?